 It made me wonder how we can help our American students differentiate a false gospel from a true gospel.
 How do we better equip them biblically and theologically?

-4) Committed to seeing their nation transformed.
 While their primary outcomes might be focused on evangelism or seeing the gospel penetrate the campus, Nigerian students seem clear about their desired impact: “to develop tomorrow’s leaders for transforming the nation,” which is written in their brochures and talked about up front.
 Would other Nigerians miss NIFES if it ceased to exist?
 It seemed clear that the answer would be yes—so much so that the vice president of Nigeria (and his entourage) planned a visit to the conference!
 In previous years, governors and senators have also visited, to affirm the importance of NIFES’ ministry in Nigeria.

 In addition, NIFES leaders are often asked to speak at the Nigerian National Council of Churches, and are closely connected to the archbishops and other national Christian leaders.
 They are seen as instrumental in the building up of all of Nigeria—including the Muslim North—and in various ecumenical faith initiatives, all while still maintaining their primary focus on the campus.